Physics and geometry of knots-quivers correspondence: Introduction

 \section{Introduction}

-Over the~last 25 years, relations between knot theory and string theory, see e.g.~\cite{Witten:1992fb,Ooguri:1999bv}, has revealed deep interconnections between physics and mathematics.
+Over the~last 25 years, relations between knot theory and string theory, see e.g.~\cite{Ooguri:1999bv,Witten:1992fb}, have revealed deep interconnections between physics and mathematics.
 This paper provides physical and geometric underpinnings for a~recently conjectured correspondence in this area that relates knots to quivers \cite{Kucharski:2017poe,Kucharski:2017ogk}, see also \cite{KS1608,LZ1611,Zhu1707}.

-The basic incarnation of the~correspondence relates symmetrically colored HOMFLY-PT polynomials of a~knot $K\subset S^{3}$ to Poincar\'e polynomials of the~quiver representation varieties of a~quiver associated to $K$, which we denote by $Q_{K}$.
+The basic incarnation of the~correspondence relates symmetrically colored HOMFLY-PT polynomials of a~knot $K\subset S^{3}$ to Poincar\'e polynomials of the quiver representation varieties of a~quiver associated to $K$, which we denote by~$Q_{K}$.
 Deeper aspects of the~correspondence involve relations between quiver data and knot homologies, as well as important integrality statements.
-The conjectured correspondence is motivated entirely by empirical evidence: knot data and quiver data are computed separately and shown to coincide, see~\cite{Kucharski:2017ogk,Kucharski:2017poe}.
+The conjectured correspondence is motivated entirely by empirical evidence: knot data and quiver data are computed separately and shown to coincide, see~\cite{Kucharski:2017poe,Kucharski:2017ogk}.
 In this paper we take the~first steps toward a~conceptual understanding of the~knots-quivers correspondence, relating quiver arrows and vertices (with extra data) directly to both physical and geometric objects.
+We approach this from two different angles: on the one hand through the physics of open topological strings and gauge theories engineered by corresponding branes, and on the other hand through the geometry of holomorphic curves attached to the brane.